The sixth annual HedgeNews Africa Symposium is provisionally scheduled for February 19, 2015, in Cape Town.

 - Ken Kinsey-Quick, Blue Diamond Fund

-“The HedgeNews Africa conference is truly an exciting event not to be missed by industry
+“The HedgeNews Africa conference is truly an exciting event not to be missed by

 players.
 I am already looking forward to the next conference event next year”.